spinframework/spin-dotnet-sdk/readme.md

   on - we have seen this on numeric parse methods and `StringComparer` properties.
   You can work around this by turning Wizer off for affected modules.
 To do this, change `<UseWizer>true</UseWizer>` in the `.csproj` to `<UseWizer>false</UseWizer>`.
-* In some cases, unhandled exceptionc also cause "indirect call type mismatch" instead of being returned as 500 Internal Server Error responses.
+* In some cases, unhandled exceptions also cause "indirect call type mismatch" instead of being returned as 500 Internal Server Error responses.
 You can work around this by catching problematic exceptions and returning error responses manually.